 As the campus grew, so did its enrollment and the need for a gathering place for students.
 In 1975, the Student Learning Center opened with a cafeteria, recreational facilities, bookstore, and Academic and Career Success Center.

-In the late 1980s, a capital campaign provided funds for a Science and Technology Center, The opening of the building in 1990 made the campus one of the most technically advanced in the Penn State system.
+In the late 1980s, a capital campaign provided funds for a Science and Technology Center.
+The opening of the building in 1990 made the campus one of the most technically advanced in the Penn State system.
+The building was renamed the Robert D. Arbuckle Technology Building in 2012 after former campus executive officer Robert Arbuckle, the longest serving chief executive, 1977-92, in campus history.
 In 2000, a large section of the Activities Building was remodeled to form the Information and Technology Center - home to the Information Sciences and Technology program.

-In 2009, the cafeteria was remolded and renamed Cafe 780.
-In addition, a coffe bar, the Junction, opened in the lobby of the main entrance.
-The Café 780 court yard was remodeled in the summer of 2014 with the addition of a pergola, fire pit and new furniture.
-The Athletics Center was renovated in 2011 with a new cardiovascular room, new locker rooms, and a upgraded weight room.
+In 2009, the cafeteria was remodeled and renamed Cafe 780.
+In addition, a coffee bar, called the Junction, opened in the lobby of the main entrance.
+The Café 780 courtyard was remodeled in the summer of 2014 with the addition of a pergola, fire pit and new furniture.
+The Athletics Center was renovated in 2011 with a new cardiovascular room, new locker rooms, and an upgraded weight room.
 A pilates/yoga room was added in 2014.

-Today, nearly 800 students matriculate on campus and are studying in 14 bachelor's and associate programs.
-As we plan for the future, the New Kensington campus is looking to add additional academic programs that are grounded in the campus’ curricular strengths — math, science, and liberal arts — to meet the changing needs of the region.
+Today, more than 700 students matriculate on campus and are studying in 15 bachelor's and associate programs.
+As we plan for the future, the New Kensington campus will continue to add academic programs that are grounded in the campus’ curricular strengths — math, science, engineering and liberal arts — to meet the changing needs of the region.
 Students seek a campus that is accessible, flexible, time and place appropriate, and one that provides a broad range of choices.
-New Kensington is such a campus and it is an intricate member of the 24-campuses that comprise The Pennsylvania State University.
+New Kensington is such a campus, and it is an intricate member of the 24 campuses that are Penn State.